 To address the acute shortage of seafarers in the growing maritime industry, the TNTA and TETA training programmes serve as a vital gateway to prepare the younger generation of seafarers for the challenging and yet rewarding seafaring career.

 In 2010, the TNTA was a ground-breaking programme initiated by SMOU, WSG, and NTUC’s e2i to train Singaporeans for the Certificate of Competency (CoC) Class 3 qualifications issued by MPA, thereby allowing the trainees to pursue a nautical career at sea as nautical deck officers.
-This programme is supported by MPA, SSA and various shipping companies.
-Thus far, more than S$28.6 million have been invested in this initiative.

 The programme was launched to address the acute shortage of marine engineers faced by the maritime industry and after gathering feedback from the shipping companies.
 An entry-level 5th or 4th marine engineer can earn an average of S$4,000 per month while a Chief Engineer can earn close to S$10,000 per month.
 It is a good career with an excellent progressive wage model.